Making it Real

 - Integrate that learning (collective and individual) back into the culture.

 - Support this integration with approaches that “build in the good” and help overcome the brain’s “negativity bias.”
 Internalize the positives that have happened.
 How have the organization and its different stakeholders (employees, customers, vendors, etc.) benefited?
 What’s the value of what’s been learned?
 Why does it matter?
 How has it supported meaning, connection and growth?

-Initial Data Gathering.
+Initial Data Gathering for Organizational/Team Assessment.
 There’s an important caveat regarding the initial gathering of organizational strengths and challenges to reach desired outcomes.
 Our organizational clients often engage us in this process, for several reasons.

 - Trust/Confidentiality.
 Very few organizations have created the level of safety needed for people to fully share their perspectives.
 They have norms that make it difficult for people to bring in the outlying, differing perspectives that are needed to address the complexity required for effective and sustainable change.

 - Objectivity.
 Organizational cultures impact how people think.
 It’s hard to think outside of the context you currently work in (organizational norms and biases), no matter what your capacity.
 Put another way, it’s hard to see the box you’re in.
 “Outside eyes” guided by experience and wisdom will be able to ask different questions and gather more fulsome information.